pranshugaba/maths-wiki/docs/index.md

 }
 </style>

-!!! example "Work in progress"
+!!! warning "Work in progress"
     This project is a work in progress and is in very early stages of development.
     Pages might have errors, be incomplete or missing.
     [Contributions are welcome!](about/how-to-contribute/)